kirru2198/My_Docker/Docker_Network/Repo/Namespace.md

 ---

-Here's a polished and properly structured version of your explanation:

----
 **Connecting to a Virtual Switch**

 The next step is to connect the namespaces to the new virtual network switch we created earlier.
 Previously, we directly connected two namespaces using a virtual Ethernet (veth) pair, where each end of the cable (veth interface) was assigned to a different namespace.
 But now, since we want **all namespaces to connect to the same bridge network**, we need a new setup.

 ### 1. Remove the Old Cable